Abraham & Straus: 1970–1995

 In the 1970s, Federated attempted to update the image of A&S and funded the construction of new, more upscale stores.
 A&S developed a new logo that once again branded the stores Abraham & Straus.
 The company opened a central distribution center which decreased the amount of non-selling space needed in each store.

 In 1978, the firm opened the first of its more upscale stores at the Monmouth Mall in Eatontown, New Jersey.
 This was followed by stores in White Plains, New York, in 1980, The Mall at Short Hills in New Jersey, in 1981, and a replacement for the chain's Babylon, Long Island store at Westfield Sunrise Mall.

 In 1981 and 1982, the chain opened two stores at malls in the suburban Philadelphia market, The Court at King of Prussia and Willow Grove Park Mall.
 These new stores struggled to find their niche, and the two Pennsylvania stores were closed in 1987 and 1988, respectively, and the space became occupied by Philadelphia-based Strawbridge and Clothier.

 The Short Hills, New Jersey store seemed out of place in the very upscale mall, and customers resisted what were seen to be the store's more rigid policies concerning check acceptance, inter-store transfers, and refunds.
 Eventually, A&S would stock the Short Hills location with merchandise that better befit the location.

 In 1994, Federated acquired Macy's.
 Since both Macy's and A&S competed for the same type of middle-income customer, Federated felt that the weaker A&S brand should be eliminated.
 In January 1995, it was announced that all A&S locations would be converted to other brands by April 30.
 Most became Macy's or Stern's, but one location was converted to a Bloomingdale's and another was sold to Sears.
 The two A&S stores getting replaced by Bloomingdale's and Sears were closed whereas most locations turning into Macy's or Stern's were rebranded without any interruption.
 The A&S locations at Queens Center and Sunrise Mall were closed to make room respectively for existing Macy's and Stern's stores relocating with their own employees in the spaces.
-Although the chain itself became defunct on April 30, the Roosevelt Field location (the one being taken over by Bloomingdale's) continued its clearance sale as a A&S store until May 28, 1995.
+The chain ended its operations on April 30, though the Roosevelt Field location (the one being taken over by Bloomingdale's) continued its clearance sale as a A&S store until its final closure on May 28, 1995.